GoogleChrome/web.dev/src/site/content/en/blog/codelab-building-a-sidenav-component/index.md

 That wraps up the macro `<body>` responsive stacking layout, plus ties us into the URL bar.
 Let's keep going!

 The `<aside>` has a neat layout too.
-It has 2 children, a `<nav>` which is the paper like looking component that slides out, and a closing `<a>` link element that sets the url has to '#'.
+It has 2 children, a `<nav>` which is the paper-like looking component that slides out, and a closing `<a>` link element that sets the url has to `#`.
-The link is invisible to the right of the paper slide out nav, it's so folks can "click off" the visual component to dismiss it.
+The link is invisible to the right of the paper slide out nav; it's so folks can "click off" the visual component to dismiss it.

 Add the following CSS to `css/sidenav.css`: